laura-genai/agentic-docs/docs/core-concepts.md

 # Core Concepts

-Understanding a few core concepts will help you unlock the full power of `genai-agentos`.
+Understanding a few core concepts will help you unlock the full power of `genai-agentic`.

 ### Agent